• By role

 Refinement in this work is best done when data for these decisions is easily accessible.

-To create a professional development plan that is sustainable, district and site leaders can apply the principles of MTSS to the way they support teachers:
+To create a sustainable professional development plan, district and site leaders can apply the principles of MTSS to the way they support teachers:

 • Use data to determine which staff need additional coaching, resources, or other support.